This study unit will help you:

 The ribs can be divided into groups based on their distal attachment points.
 The first seven pairs of ribs articulate directly with the sternum through their costal cartilages and are known as the true ribs or vertebrosternal ribs.
 The 8th-10th ribs unite anteriorly via their costal cartilages and articulate indirectly with the sternum via the 7th rib; they are known as false ribs or vertebrocostal ribs.
 The 11th and 12th ribs are known as floating ribs as they do not attach to the sternum in any manner and are particularly short and have no necks nor tubercles.

 Watch the following video to learn more about the various bony landmarks found on each rib and how they relate with nearby surrounding structures.

 Now that you’ve learned the basics about the ribs, go ahead and solidify your knowledge by taking our quiz.

 Did you find weak spots in your knowledge about the ribs?
 Try our customizable quiz to choose the topics that you want to be tested on:

-Now that you’ve seen typical ribs in detail, it’s time to take a look at atypical ribs in the following gallery:
+Now that you’ve seen typical ribs in detail, it’s time to take a look at some of the atypical ribs in the following galleries.

 (Floating ribs: 11th/12th)